khe-le/khe-le/README.md

-### Hi there 👋
+### Hello 👋

 ## I'm Khe Le

-- 🔭 I’m currently working on WebRTC
+@levanyenkhe@gmail.com

-- 🌱 I’m currently learning Algorithms
+- 🔭 I’m currently working on WebRTC and 🌱 learning Algorithms
 - 👯 I’m looking to collaborate on Computer Vision projects
 - 💬 Ask me about anything !
 - 😄 Pronouns: as in 'kay'